Igoumenitsa to Venice Ferry

 What time does the first ferry from Igoumenitsa to Venice leave?

-The first ferry from Igoumenitsa to Venice leaves at 06:30 with ANEK Superfast.
+The first ferry from Igoumenitsa to Venice leaves at 06:00 with Minoan Lines.
 Times may vary depending on the time of year.

 What time does the last ferry from Igoumenitsa to Venice leave?